It’s sad when you look around.

 Genuine fellowship with each other is what Jesus prescribes.
 Genuine fellowship within our church family is what we seek to practice.

-These three easy ways to access God’s presence is quite practical.
+These three easy ways to access God’s presence are practical.
 Read your Bible.
 Talk to God in prayer.
 Actively participate in fellowship with your church family.

-Not only are they practical, it’s the most scriptural and spiritual thing you can do every day of the week.
+Not only are they practical, but they are also the most scriptural and spiritual thing you can do every day of the week.